rndD/package-cleanup/README.md

 Commands:
-  clean : Cleanup package - delete all files matching to the patters move : Move all files matching to the patterns to dir
+  clean : Cleanup package - delete all files matching to the patters copy : Copy all files matching to the patterns to dir

 Options:
   -h, --help : Help